 An endoscopy procedure involves inserting a long, flexible tube (endoscope) down your throat and into your esophagus.
 A tiny camera on the end of the endoscope lets your doctor examine your esophagus, stomach and the beginning of your small intestine (duodenum).

-Tests and procedures used to diagnose gastroesophageal junction cancer and stomach cancer include
+Tests and procedures used to diagnose stomach cancer include:

 - Imaging tests.
-Imaging tests used to look for stomach cancer include computerized tomography (CT) scans and a special type of X-ray exam sometimes called a barium swallow.
+Imaging tests used to look for stomach cancer include CT scans and a special type of X-ray exam called a barium swallow.

 The stage of your stomach cancer helps your doctor decide which treatments may be best for you.
 Tests and procedures used to determine the stage of cancer include:

 - Blood tests.
 Blood tests to measure organ function may indicate whether other organs in your body, such as your liver, may be affected by cancer.